edgware/edgware.github.io/docs/getting_started/installation.md

     $ git clone https://github.com/edgware/edgware.git

-Whilst we alway try to ensure the repository is bug-free please note that it may contain features that are still under development.
+Whilst we always try to ensure the repository is bug-free please note that it may contain features that are still under development.